akretion/ooor/README.md

 API usage
 ------------

-Note: Ruby proxy objects are named after OpenERP models in but removing the '.' and using CamelCase.
+Note: Ruby proxy objects are named after Odoo models in but removing the '.' and using CamelCase.
-(we remind you that OpenERP tables are also named after OpenERP models but replacing the '.' by '_'.)
+(we remind you that Odoo tables are also named after Odoo models but replacing the '.' by '_'.)

 Basic finders: